FATHIMA101/AutoInsight---Neo4j-Based-Multi-Agent-GraphRAG-Framework-for-Vehicle-Diagnostic-Reasoning/README.md

 In our vehicle diagnostic assistant, the multi-agent approach enables efficient handling of complex user queries.
 Individual agents are responsible for tasks like natural language processing, semantic retrieval, graph exploration, and response generation.
 Together, they form a collaborative system that interprets user input and returns human-readable insights from CAN data.

 This design allows even non-experts to interact with the system intuitively, without needing deep knowledge of CAN protocols or graph databases, making advanced diagnostics more accessible.

+# Dataset Description
+The dataset used in this project was collected from a real world electric vehicle specifically a Tesla Model 3 and contains CAN log files in .MF4 format.
+These logs capture binary encoded messages transmitted over the vehicle’s internal Controller Area Network (CAN) during various driving sessions.
+Along with the logs, a DBC (Database CAN) file is provided, which serves as a decoding schema by mapping CAN IDs to signal names, scaling factors, and physical units.
+The dataset was selected due to its richness in signal diversity, realistic driving conditions, and compatibility with diagnostic analysis.
+It serves as the foundational input for the entire diagnostic pipeline from CAN decoding to knowledge graph construction and semantic query resolution.